lunjon/http/README.md

     * Note that the profile must have credentials defined in the profile for it to work.
 - **--output-file**: If there was any response body, output the content to the given file.
     * If not set, it outputs the content to stdout.
+- **--sandbox**: Run the request to a local server and echo request information.

 Below are some examples with a comment above each command that shows the corresponding request.